-Juan Cordova, Assistant Superintendent for Elementary School Education, Assessment, English Language Learners, Early Childhood, Federal Programs, Professional Development, and School Improvement
+Dr. Juan Córdova, Assistant Superintendent for Elementary School Education, English Language Learners, Federal Programs, and Professional Development

 Phone: (314) 953-5034

-Juan Cordova serves as assistant superintendent of Elementary School Education, Assessment, English Language Learners, Early Childhood, Federal Programs, Professional Development, and School Improvement for the Hazelwood School District.
+Dr. Juan Córdova serves as assistant superintendent of Elementary School Education, English Language Learners, Federal Programs, and Professional Development for the Hazelwood School District.
 Prior to moving to Missouri, Mr. Cordova served as the Director of Academic Programs for HMH Education Services in Puerto Rico, providing academic leadership for Focus/Priority Schools and SIG schools.
-His work as the Chief Learning Officer of Anson County Schools also focused on leading curriculum, instruction assessment and professional development work in a diverse school district.
+His work as the Chief Learning Officer of Anson County Schools also focused on leading curriculum, instruction assessment, and professional development work in a diverse school district.
 He has also served as Principal of three schools.

-Mr. Córdova earned his Specialist degree from the University of Florida in Educational Leadership and is on track to complete his doctorate.
+Dr. Córdova earned his Ph.D. in Educational Leadership and Specialist degree in Educational Leadership from the University of Florida.
 His Master’s degree is in Curriculum and Instruction, and his Bachelor’s degree is in Political Science.

 Dr. Córdova has supervisory responsibility for the following schools: